 Power in NZ is 240 volts and the socket is the same as Australia.
 Adapters are readily available if you need one but I recommended bringing one from home to avoid the hassle.
 Some hotels offer 110v sockets in the bathrooms but don’t count on it.

 Kiwi’s have a unique way of butchering the Queen’s English that I find particularly endearing.
 As an Aussie I am quite accustomed to their slang, after all an estimated 600,000 of them live in Oz.
 Mostly all in Bondi!
-I found a long list of New Zealand Slang (many of which are actually Aussie!) but just for laughs I thought I’d share a few that you are only likely to hear in New Zealand …
+I thought I’d share a few of my favourite Kiwi slang terms just for laughs …

 Jandals = Thongs/Flip Flops